 Twin injector systems.

-Twin injector systems are normally used when the size of injector required would be very large and might affect the metering and atomization capabilities at low RPM and idle, typically on a turbo charged engine where fuelling requirements vary enormously from transient to wide open throttle.
+Twin injector systems are normally used when the size of injector required would be very large and might affect the metering and atomization capabilities at low RPM and idle, typically on a turbo charged engine where fueling requirements vary enormously from transient to wide open throttle.
 The fuel can be metered through one injector when requirements are low and through both when requirements grow exponentially, or it can be metered through both at all times.
-Often a second set of injectors are fitted by after market tuners whose modifications may require fuelling beyond the capacity of the current injectors, this is most likely to happen in turbo or supercharged installations.
+Often a second set of injectors are fitted by after market tuners whose modifications may require fueling beyond the capacity of the current injectors, this is most likely to happen in turbo or supercharged installations.

 Injector duty cycle.